New Northern Kentucky Campus Provides 'Blessing' for Marine

 He served a combined eight years, five in active duty and three in the reserves, before being honorably discharged as a staff sergeant, a coveted position with responsibilities such as leadership, training, and maintaining an efficient platoon of more than 40 Marines.

 Thornton had always wanted to serve in the military, partially because of family influence.
-His father is a retired Marine, and his grandfather served in the Army.
+His father served more than 20 years in the Marines, and his grandfather served in the Army.
 All the while, he also had a dream of becoming a doctor.
 He was in awe of the mystery, prestige, compassion, and challenges associated with the medical field.

 A major, emotional life moment recently led Thornton to make the latter dream a reality.